 Figure 11.5.1 displays income net of social security, income tax and housing costs by quintile for the various household compositions.

-In contrast to the equivalised gross income quintiles presented in Section 8.3, when equivalised household incomes are net of social security, income tax and housing costs, one adult (65 and over) households no longer have the highest proportion of households within the lowest income quintile (at 53%).
-Instead it is one adult (16-64) with children, with 61% of all households in this category within the lowest income quintile.
-Three and four adults (16-64) households had the lowest proportion of households within the lowest income quintile.
+One adult (65 and over) households had the highest proportion of households within the lowest income quintile (53%) before the deduction of income tax, social security and housing costs (see Section 8.3).
+After these costs are deducted, one adult (16-64) with children households had the highest proportion of households within the lowest income quintile (60%) (see Figure 11.5.1).
+Three and four adults (16-64) households had the lowest proportion of households within the lowest income quintile, just 5%.

 Section 8.3 reveals households with two adults (16-64) had the highest proportion of households within the highest gross income quintile.
-However when equivalised household incomes are net of social security, income tax and housing costs as shown in Figure 11.5.1 this is no longer the case and instead households of three and four adults (16-64) had the highest proportion within the highest income quintile at 33%.
+However when equivalised household incomes are net of social security, income tax and housing costs, as shown in Figure 11.5.1, households of three and four adults (16-64) had the highest proportion within the highest income quintile (32%).
 One adult (16-64) with children had the lowest proportion of households within the highest income quintile at 6%.